 The focus of the FIDPM is on the IDMS and not on infrastructure specific supply chain management issues.
-It introduces a "project management body of knowledge" based on the IDMS philosophy The FIDPM does not establish any requirements for infrastructure procurement as it envisages that such procurement will be undertaken in accordance with applicable legislation.
+The FIDPM does not establish any requirements for infrastructure procurement as it envisages that such procurement will be undertaken in accordance with the applicable legislation.
 In other words, it reverses the differentiation between infrastructure procurement and the procurement of goods and services in the SIPDM, and requires both to be dealt with in the same way.

 The FIDPM views the project stages as being sequential and prohibits the continuation beyond a stage gate before a stage deliverable is approved.
 The SIPDM provided a more flexible approach to accommodate the different types of projects (maintenance, rehabilitation, refurbishment and alteration of existing infrastructure) and sectors (building, construction and process plant) within which projects are delivered.
 It allowed stages to be omitted where they were not necessary.
 It also permitted activities to be undertaken in parallel or series provided that each stage is completed in sequence.
-The FIDPM approach is only appropriate for the delivery of routine new infrastructure projects.
-It presents challenges in contracts relating to the supply and maintenance, refurbishment or rehabilitation of infrastructure and complex projects.